joulev/blog/posts/learning-next-js-part-1-how-i-started.md

 [LearnLaTeX](https://learnlatex.org).

-I'm still developing and maintaining a website right now with this good old HTML-CSS-JS combo in a group.
+I'm still developing and maintaining a website right now with this good old HTML&ndash;CSS&ndash;JS combo in a group.
 Would love to put the link here too, but I can't for various reasons.

 ## React and Next.js